shihkster1015/Em-Kevin-Pinnacle-Studio/index.md

 ---

 # Introduction
-Pinnacle Studio is a professional video editing software designed for professionals and consumers.
+Pinnacle Studio is a professional video editing software designed for professionals and beginners.
-This software allows you to unleash your creativity when it comes to creating and editing your videos.
+This software allows you to unleash your creativity when creating and editing your videos.
- Pinnacle Studio is an affordable yet powerful software that can convert your simple home videos to sleek and professional movies.
-With thousands of ways to enhance your videos, you will only be limited by your creativity.
+ Pinnacle Studio affordable yet powerful enough to convert your simple home videos clips to sleek and professional movies.
+With thousands of ways to enhance your videos, you will only be limited by your imagination.

 ## About This Manual
-The purpose of this document is to guide you through Pinnacle Studio.
+The purpose of this document is to guide you through the basics of Pinnacle Studio.
 This guide is appropriate for those unfamiliar with video editing software and/or a beginner to Pinnacle Studio.

 Once you are done with this guide, you will have gained important foundational knowledge by: